Guides9 min read20 February 2026Updated 9 June 2026

 A practical guide to using 360° cameras for building condition surveys — equipment selection, shooting technique, common mistakes, and how to organise what you capture.

-The format also integrates well with interactive floor plans.
-Rather than asking a client to look at a long list of photos, you can give them a plan with pins they click to see the view from that spot.
+Furthermore, the format integrates well with interactive floor plans.
+Rather than asking a client to look through a long list of static photos, you can give them a plan with pins they click to see the view from that spot.

 Insta360 X4